 Your best option here is to trim it.
 Alternatively, you could try a protein treatment first to see if that could help to repair some of the damage.
 You can find a protein treatment here.

 A strengthening treatment like this one can also be very useful.

-While protein treatments are good for damaged hair they can only work to a certain extent so you need to be aware that if your hair is too severely damaged then no matter how much protein or treatments that your do you use you will not be able to repair the damage.
+While protein treatments are good for damaged hair they will only work to a certain degree.
+You need to be aware that if your hair is too severely damaged then no matter how much protein or treatments that your do you use, you will not be able to repair the damage.

 Take a strand of your hair, if it feels bumpy all the way down you probably have quite a few single strand knots happening.
-There isn’t really a whole lot that you can do to get rid of single strand knots once they appear but you can prevent them from happening more.
+There isn’t really a whole lot that you can do to get rid of single strand knots once they appear, but you can prevent them from becoming worse.